Alcohol Use Disorder in Veterans and Active-Duty Military

 VA/DoD Clinical Practice Guideline 2021

-VA Outpatient Programs
+VA Outpatient and Residential Programs

 MISSION Act Community Care